 “Confirm any atomic designations and get back to the ship.”

-They descended into the belly of the ship.
-They entered the armory.
-Grantas’s heart sank as the chamber extended beyond the lights of his suit in all directions.
+They descended into the belly of the ship and entered the armory.
+Grantas’s heart sank as the chamber extended beyond the lights of his suit.

 “I don’t like this.”
 Mathis said over the local comm channel.